Statutory Maternity Pay (SMP) is paid for up to 39 weeks. You get:

 If you take Shared Parental Leave you’ll get Statutory Shared Parental Pay (ShPP).
 ShPP is £172.48 a week or 90% of your average weekly earnings, whichever is lower.

 SMP usually starts when you take your maternity leave.

 It starts automatically if you’re off work for a pregnancy-related illness in the 4 weeks before the week (Sunday to Saturday) that your baby is due.

 Problems and disputes

 Ask your employer to explain your SMP if you think it’s not right.
-If you disagree about the amount or your employer can’t pay (eg because they’re insolvent), call HM Revenue and Customs (HMRC) employees’ enquiry line.
+If you disagree about the amount or your employer cannot pay (for example because they’re insolvent), contact the Statutory Payment Disputes Team.